How stairlifts work and other key information

 When it comes to how to measure for a stairlift, there are two parts to the process: deciding which side of the staircase the unit will be placed and taking the measurements themselves.

 It may seem obvious to you at one glance where your stairlift should be placed, but don’t forget that there are a couple of important factors which need to be considered before any work is undertaken.
 Firstly, be aware that a little extra ‘overhang’ room will be required at both the top and bottom of your stairs to accommodate the ends of the track and the stairlift itself.
-Secondly, take careful note of any potential obstructions to the stairlift’s path of travel, such as windowsills, radiators and doorways; this may sound like very basic advice, but it is amazing how easy it is to forget even very large objects in our home when we are used to seeing them every day!
+Secondly, take careful note of any potential obstructions to the stairlift’s path of travel, such as windowsills, radiators and doorways; this may sound like very basic advice, but it is amazing how easy it is to forget even very large objects in your home when people are used to seeing them every day!
 With this in mind, there are a number of different options which are perfect for a variety of different stairs, including those that would need a narrow stairlift.

 When it comes to taking the actual measurements for your stairlift, there are four figures which need to be noted down: the length of the staircase, its width, the amount of clearance at the bottom and at the top.
 One important point to bear in mind is that some staircases vary in width; to be sure that the stairlift will fit, the width should be measured at the stairs’ narrowest point.